Our top priority is the safety of the baby boxes we deliver to families.

 In a study at Temple University Hospital, conducted in 2016, mothers who received face-to-face safe sleep education with the baby box were 25% less likely to bed-share in the first eight days after birth (1).
 For exclusively breastfed infants, bed-sharing was reduced by 50% (1).

 For further information on safety of the baby boxes, please visit the Baby Box Company’s website.

 Safe sleep for your baby is our number one priority.
 In order to provide a safe sleep environment, it is important to know the safest way for your baby to sleep – whether in a baby box, crib, or bassinet.
 Here are instructions on safe sleep for your baby.

 Below, a mother demonstrates safe sleep using the baby box.

 The safest way for babies to sleep is on their back, alone, with no pillows, loose blankets, stuffed animals, or anything else with them in their crib, bassinet, or baby box.

 If your baby is sleeping in a baby box, it is especially important to make sure that the lid is not in use and that the baby box is placed on a flat and stable surface.
 Since cardboard is a flammable material, it is also important to keep your baby box away from open flame at all times.

-If you want more information on a safe sleep environment for your baby, visit our Resources and Links page for more information regarding infant care and safe sleep.
+If you want more information on a safe sleep environment for your baby, visit our Additional Parent Resources page for more information regarding infant care and safe sleep.